docker/compose/README.md

 Fig
 ====

-**WARNING**: This is a work in progress and probably won't work yet.
-Feedback welcome.
+Punctual, lightweight development environments using Docker.

-Fig is tool for defining and running application environments with Docker.
+Fig is tool for defining and running isolated application environments.
 It uses a simple, version-controllable YAML configuration file that looks something like this:

 ```yaml
 web: